-Some companies have done very well in recent months and are looking to resource up which may also include creating new roles.
-Primarily these are companies looking to expand their digital footprint, or transitioning to e-commerce.
+Quite a few New Zealand firms across the SaaS and technology sector, have experienced unexpected organic growth in overseas markets during the last few years.
+Many are looking to capitalise on that trend and grow further.
+Companies which have done well recently are looking to resource up which may also include creating new roles.
+Primarily these are companies looking to expand their digital footprint, or grow their e-commerce offerings.
 In some cases, these companies are also looking to expand their global footprint at the same time which means candidates with both relevant market experience and digital or e-commerce experience are in high demand.

 We are still seeing a little bit of ‘you don’t know, what you don’t know’ from local employers especially if this relates to international growth or scaling up.
 Because a lot of NZ businesses don’t have previous experience of doing either of these things, they may struggle to accurately scope the role or have unrealistic expectations about finding unicorn candidates who meet every element of the brief.

-I’m finding that most people coming back because of Covid have pretty realistic expectations about what the job market in NZ can offer.
+Most people returning to New Zealand have pretty realistic expectations about what the job market can offer.
 If anything, they are expecting less than what is actually possible so are often pleasantly surprised when I talk to them about the range of available roles.

 Most people are pretty confident that they will find their feet and are comfortable with the process of transition and the experience of ambiguity that characterises the first few months back in NZ because they’ve already had at least one experience of arriving in a new country without a job and figuring things out as they go along.
 What I see are people consciously employing all those useful skills and mind-sets that they’ve gained in their previous life to their NZ job hunting experience as well.

 Most of the candidates we see are pretty open to considering a range of options – from multi-national to small, local firms – and don’t seem to have a fixed view of the kind of role they want to take on.
-They are also very comfortable to start with a contract role, rather than holding out for permanent because that was what they did when they first moved to London (or wherever).
-If a person has had that experience before, I find they are pretty comfortable with the ambiguity that can characterise those first few weeks back home.
+They are also very comfortable to start with a contract role, rather than holding out for permanent because that was what they did when they first moved offshore.

-Well first of all, if you want a holiday first, don’t start job hunting too soon :-).
+Well first of all, if you want a holiday first, don’t start job hunting too soon.
 Secondly, avoid the scattergun approach.
-As I said in last year’s interview, NZ is a small place, and if you indiscriminately apply for every role, you may be seen as desperate which, is not the impression you want to create.
+New Zealand is a small place, and if you indiscriminately apply for every role, you may be seen as desperate which, is not the impression you want to create.